 CGS lecturer on vampires, zombies, things that go bump in the night

-Often lost among all the costumes, decorations, and sugar is the origin of the holiday.
-Halloween is based largely on Celtic religious traditions, says Regina Hansen, a College of General Studies senior lecturer in rhetoric and an expert in the supernatural and how it’s portrayed in literature and film.
+Look around any fall, and it’s clear: Halloween is now a major holiday in the United States.
+Stores begin selling costumes and candy shortly after Labor Day, and where once a house might sport a lowly jack-o-lantern, many yards are now ghostly habitats.
+Purists point out that with all of the dressing up, decorating, and candy consumption, the origins and true meaning of the holiday have been lost.
+Halloween is based largely on Celtic religious traditions, says Regina Hansen, a College of General Studies master lecturer in rhetoric and an expert in the supernatural and how it’s portrayed in literature and film.
 She is also a scholar of Neo-Victorianism.

-Hansen is the editor of Roman Catholicism in Fantastic Film (McFarland Publishing, 2011), author of the forthcoming Supernatural, Humanity and the Soul: The Highway to Hell and Back (Palgrave Macmillan), and a contributor to The Ashgate Encyclopedia of Literary and Cinematic Monsters (Ashgate Publishing), also forthcoming.
-She won CGS’s Ismail Sensel Award for Outstanding Teaching in 2011.
+Hansen is the editor of Roman Catholicism in Fantastic Film (McFarland Publishing, 2011) and coeditor of Supernatural, Humanity and the Soul: The Highway to Hell and Back (Palgrave Macmillan, 2014), and a contributor to The Ashgate Encyclopedia of Literary and Cinematic Monsters (Ashgate Publishing, 2014).
+She is working on a special Stephen King issue of the Science Fiction Film and Television journal and has a story published in All the Night-Tide: Steampunk Stories Inspired by Edgar Allan Poe (Aädenian Ink, 2014).
+She won the CGS Ismail Sensel Award for Outstanding Teaching in 2011.

 BU Today asked Hansen about the history of Halloween, how the holiday arrived in the United States, and the evolution of zombies and vampires.